azeezat123/Customer-Segmentation-Analysis/README.md

 To ensure that the original dataset was not altered during the assessment process, I started by duplicating the sheet in Excel.
 This was done to avoid losing the original dataset in case it was needed for future referencing or cross-checking.
 The dataset consisted of 7000 rows and 23 columns.

-The following steps were taken to assess the data quality:
+The following steps were taken to assess the data quality in Excel:

 * I used the COUNTIF function in combination with the IF function to check for missing or null values.
 The formula used was: =IF(COUNTIF(A2:W7001, " ") >0, "Null value", "No null value").
 Fortunately, no missing or null values were found.
 * Since each customer has a unique ID, I utilized conditional formatting to identify and highlight any duplicate ID numbers that may have occurred as a result of data collection or entry errors.
 However, no duplicates were found.